 During the Inside Xbox episode on March 12, 2019, Kareem Choudhry, head of gaming cloud at Microsoft, gave us another sneak peek into Project xCloud.
 Live on stage, the exec brought out an Android phone connected to an Xbox One controller and Inside Xbox host Julia Hardy used it to play Forza Horizon 4.
 The game looked fluid and crisp — although there’s no telling what kind of behind-the-scenes trickery may have been employed to ensure a smooth demo.

-Microsoft says it has been testing Project xCloud internally, with download speeds of 10Mbps.
+Microsoft says it has been testing Project xCloud internally, and more recently allowed employees at the company to test it in their own homes.
+It has recorded download speeds of 10Mbps.
 It claims the service will not only work on current 4G cellular networks when it goes live, but also the upcoming 5G networks scheduled to go live in 2019.
-The company added it knows it will need to address number of issues for this service to work well, like solving issues with latency, graphical quality in games and playable framerates for those titles.
+The company added it knows it will need to address a number of issues for this service to work well, like solving issues with latency, graphical quality in games and playable framerates for those titles.
 So far, Microsoft has not yet offered any specifics on how they plan to deal with these issues.

-Microsoft claims when Project xCloud launches, it will support streaming of every single Xbox One game that’s been published, or will be in the future.
-In addition, developers will be able to let gamers access their Xbox One games via Project xCloud with no additional work on their end.
+Microsoft claims when Project xCloud launches, it will support streaming of every single Xbox One game that’s been published, or any other Xbox or Xbox 360 game that can be played on the Xbox One console.
+That’s a total of over 3,500 games.
+Over 1,900 games are currently in development for the Xbox One console, and all of them can be played via Project XCloud.
+Developers will be able to let gamers access their Xbox One games via Project xCloud with no additional work on their end.

 When will Project xCloud launch and what will it cost?